SUHANI102003/AMBA_AHB2APB_BRIDGE_DESIGN/README.md

 master is allowed to actively use the bus at any one time.

 1. Single Write
   - Places address (Haddr) on bus
   - Sets Hwrite=1, Htrans=NONSEQ (2’b10)
   - On next clock: places data (Hwdata)

 2. Single Read
   - Places address on bus
   - Sets Hwrite=0, Htrans=NONSEQ
   - On next clock: Htrans=IDLE (2’b00)
   - Data should be captured from Hrdata (though your code doesn’t latch it explicitly).

 3. Burst Write (Incrementing burst)
   - Starts with NONSEQ transfer, Hburst=3’b011 (INCR4)
   - Next transfers are SEQ (2’b11) with incremented address and new data each cycle.
   - Random data is driven.
   - Last cycle goes to IDLE.

 4. Burst Read (Incrementing burst)
   - Similar to burst write but with Hwrite=0.
   - Sequential addresses are generated.
-- Data is expected to come from slave via Hrdata (but your code incorrectly still drives Hwdata in reads → looks like a mistake in modeling).
+  - Data is expected to come from slave via Hrdata.

 ---

 ### AHB Slave Interface